Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

 \subsection{Weak graph orbifolds are connected sums of strong graph orbifolds}

 In this section we only consider $3$-dimensional orbifolds that do not admit embedded bad $2$-dimensional suborbifolds.

-\begin{definition} A {\em weak graph orbifold} is a compact orientable $3$-orbifold $\Or$ for which there is a collection $\{E_i\}$ of disjoint embedded orientable Euclidean $2$-orbifolds in $\Int(\Or)$ such that the connected components of the metric completion of $\Or - \bigcup_i E_i$ are Seifert-fibered orbifolds (possibly with boundary). \end{definition}
+\begin{definition} A {\em weak graph orbifold} is a compact orientable $3$-orbifold $\Or$ for which there is a collection $\{E_i\}$ of disjoint embedded orientable Euclidean $2$-orbifolds in $\Int(\Or)$ so that after splitting $\Or$ open along $\{E_i\}$, the result has connected components that are Seifert-fibered orbifolds (possibly with boundary). \end{definition}

-\begin{definition} A {\em strong graph orbifold} is a compact orientable $3$-orbifold $\Or$ for which there is a collection $\{E_i\}$ of disjoint embedded orientable Euclidean $2$-orbifolds in $\Int(\Or)$ such \begin{enumerate} \item The connected components of the metric completion of $\Or - \bigcup_i E_i$ are Seifert orbifolds (possibly with boundary). \item For any $E_i$, the two circle fibrations on $E_i$ coming from the adjacent Seifert bundles are not isotopic. \item Each $E_i$ is incompressible in $\Or$. \end{enumerate} \end{definition}
+\begin{definition} A {\em strong graph orbifold} is a compact orientable $3$-orbifold $\Or$ for which there is a collection $\{E_i\}$ of disjoint embedded orientable Euclidean $2$-orbifolds in $\Int(\Or)$ such that \begin{enumerate} \item After splitting $\Or$ open along $\{E_i\}$, the result has connected components that are Seifert orbifolds (possibly with boundary). \item For any $E_i$, the two circle fibrations on $E_i$ coming from the adjacent Seifert bundles are not isotopic. \item Each $E_i$ is incompressible in $\Or$. \end{enumerate} \end{definition}

 From Subsection \ref{subsect2.4}, each $E_i$ is diffeomorphic to $T^2$ or $S^2(2,2,2,2)$.